protocol/web3-dev-team/proposals/filplus-registry-overhaul.md

 <!--
 Provide success criteria.
 These might include particular metrics, desired changes in the types of bug reports being filed, desired changes in qualitative user feedback (measured via surveys, etc), etc.
 -->

-- User should be confident about using this site
+Users should be confident about using this site
+- Survey sentiment, collect additional user research

 The site should be effective and efficient for all types of users
 - Time to complete intended task
-  - reducing the amount of time it takes to go through the tutorial goes down (we have the baseline for this)
+  - reducing the amount of time it takes to go through the tutorial goes down by 5min (since we already have the baseline for this)
+  - Fil+ TTD down at least 10% (notaries should be more efficient)
+  - Notary grants and status changes should happen in < 1 week (RKHs should be more efficient)
 - Task completion rate (success rate)
-  - survey? estimation of click through rate? tracking user interaction should be flagged. low numbers == noisy, and no baseline. difficult to show success.

-Workflows for notaries should be more efficient
-- Time-to-datacap should be reduced by X amount

-Workflows for RKHs should be more efficient
-- Notary grant changes should go through in < 1 week
+  - Could be measured using surveys or click click through rates on happy path flows

 Identification of deal making miners
-- miners sign up individually to
+- at least 50% of all miners storing verified deals individually sign up to be listed on the site
-- deal success rate from this

 #### Counterpoints &amp; pre-mortem
 _Why might this project be lower impact than expected?
 How could this project fail to complete, or fail to be successful?_

-- flag serious risks and mitigants
+- users of the site will use it to similar effect regardless of how much effort is put into building a "trustworthy" and "confidence-inspiring" experience
+  - user input should be captured early in the design phase (pre much of the implementation)
+  - tracking user actions and collecting data from the site itself is important
+- clients don't use the site as much as we expect based on alternative paths to getting DataCap being easier (going straight to verify.glif.io, or one of the two GitHub repos where applications can be filed)
+- Fil+ flow changes drastically in the near future, or the current path to receiving DataCap from a notary is not long term valuable (as block rewards decrease, the worthwhileness of a 10x boost in quality adjust power is also going to decrease)

 #### Alternatives
 _How might this project’s intent be realized in other ways (other than this project proposal)?
 What other potential solutions can address the same need?_

-- spend time on alternatives (do nothing, do something else from scratch)
+- improve documentation and resources around Fil+ to minimize the expectations for users on the site
+  - this could also include sending first time users straight to verify.glif.io rather than coming to the Fil+ App
+- ignore improving this app and instead spend time on other work that would also improve the general UX to onboarding data onto the network, i.e., other bedrock initiatives

 #### Dependencies/prerequisites
 <!--List any other projects that are dependencies/prerequisites for this project that is being pitched.-->

-- LV
+None at the moment.

 #### Future opportunities
 <!--What future projects/opportunities could this project enable?-->

-- LV
+- more efficient tutorials for various user flows around Filecoin and Fil+
+- framework for setting up similar ecosystem programs like Fil+ that require off-chain and on-chain interaction

 ## Required resources